craftercms/docs/source/by-role/system-admin/installation-and-configuration/configuration/engine/engine-configuration-overrides.rst

 |

-For more information on configuring the Groovy sandbox, see :ref:`here <newIa-script-sandbox-configuration>`
+For more information on configuring the Groovy sandbox, see :ref:`here <script-sandbox-configuration>`

 --------------------------------------
 Static Methods in Freemarker Templates